 History of the club

 Old Loughtonians Hockey Club was a founding member of the National Hockey League in 1988 and was ‘ever-present’, with a highest finish of 3rd.
 The Ladies joined the Men in the top flight of hockey for the first time during the 2005/06 season.
-The men's 1st XI play in the East conference of the National League and the ladies in the East League.
+The men's 1st XI play in the East Conference of the National League and the ladies in the Premier division of the East League.

 Before the First World War people living in Loughton who wished to play hockey would join the Loughton Hockey Club.
 Many former school boys of the Loughton School played for the Loughton Hockey Club and made up the majority of the 1st XI.
 They played at a ground behind the King’s Oak in High Beach.